Egor-Krivov/pdp/README.rst

 Use cases
 --------------
 * Neural Net training, where you need a way to train net, load data from the disk and augment it.
-PDP allows user to do all these things at the same time without need to use *threading* or *multiprocessing* python modules directly.
+PDP allows user to do all these things at the same time without need to use *threading* module directly.

 Examples
 --------